Clean Air Bishopston is a Bishopston Society project run by a small informal project team in partnership with wider groups.

 Our strength and commitment is enhanced by an informal network of like-minded supporters:-

-The Bristol branch of this well-known campaigning organisation is actively focused on air quality in the city as one of its main activities currently.
-We aim to work closely with them, and similar community groups in other parts of the city, to coordinate local actions on clean air within a city-wide framework, including through a proposed Clean Air Alliance.
+The Bristol branch of this well-known campaigning organisation is actively focused on air quality in the city.
+We aim to work closely with them, and similar community groups in other parts of the city, to coordinate local actions on clean air within a city-wide framework, including through Bristol Clean Air Alliance.

 This well-known city-wide network has over 800 members "committed to working towards Bristol becoming a sustainable city with a high-qiuality life for all", and we are pleased to support this goal as a member.

 An "innovative project involving thousands of people in cities acros Europe", ClairCity is a research project focusing on citizen-led strategies for reducing air pollution in cities.
-We are grateful to its team based at UWE for their support for our work, including collaboration over its computer game, Skylines.
+We are grateful to its team based at UWE for their support for our work.

 Clean Air for Bristol